Help & Support

 Blood Pressure Classification

-RangePulse classifies each blood pressure reading according to the AHA/ACC 2017 guidelines:
+The doctor visit report classifies blood pressure according to the AHA/ACC 2017 guidelines:

 Category Systolic Diastolic